monicahomescu/Exercises-in-Lisp/README.md

 ## Exercise 2

-Return the level of a nodeX in a tree of type (2).
+Return the level of a node X in a tree of type (2).
 The level of the root element is 0.